Ambroisie/blog/content/posts/2020-12-07-git-basics/index.md

 This is especially useful when you want to apply suggestion on a merge request after it was reviewed.
-You can keep a clean history without those pesky `Apply suggestion ...` commmits being part of your history.
+You can keep a clean history without those pesky `Apply suggestion ...` commits being part of your history.

 ### Lost commits and the reflog